Top 5 health benefits of dates

-Discover the nutritional benefits of dates, from their vitamin, mineral and fibre content, to how many of these sweet, sticky fruits count towards your five-a-day.
+Discover the nutritional benefits of dates, from their vitamin, mineral and fibre content, to how many of these sweet, sticky fruits count towards your 5-a-day

 What are dates?

 Dates grow in large clusters which hang from the top of these palm trees.
-As they ripen, their skin turns brown and wrinkles as more and more moisture leaves the fruit.
+As they ripen, their skins turn brown and wrinkle as more and more moisture leaves the fruit.
 This is when they are usually harvested by hand, either by someone climbing up the palm or using a mechanical lift.